The promise of

 -

-At three different doses, agitation improved both clinically and statistically (p <05). - Results on Anxiety and Drepression
+At all three dosages, agitation improved both clinically and statistically (p <05).

 -